nikoheikkila/speed-tdd/README.md

 - [ ] When the bomb is unarmed **and** the bus accelerates to $v \geq 50$ mph, the bomb arms itself.
 - [ ] When the bomb is armed **and** the bus decelerates to $v \leq 50$, the bomb explodes **unless** there is at least one passenger on the bus who can save the day.

 We will start modelling these expectations in our test code and solve one problem at a time with a minimal amount of production code.

-After each passing test, we commit and push our changes to the mainline.
-Chances are here is where it starts to sound unfathomable and magical to you.
-Fear not; I will guide you.
+The process of extracting automatically testable tasks from a list of requirements is inspired by the book [**Learning Test-Driven Development**](https://www.oreilly.com/library/view/learning-test-driven-development/9781098106461/) by **Saleem Siddiqui**.
+I warmly recommended reading that book if you regularly work with Javascript, Python, or Golang and are interested in TDD.

 Throughout the upcoming sections, I will denote with a red circle 🔴 when we write a test and expect it fail.
 Consequently, I denote with a green circle 🟢 when we expect to make the test pass.

 Contrary to some TDD guides, I won't stop and refactor after every green step.
 I consider that to be a limiting practice.
-Instead, I will save the refactoring as the last step when I have confidence in my codebase.
+Instead, I will save the refactoring as the last step when I have a full confidence in my implementation.

 If you want to dig directly into the source code, check out the code in [**GitHub**](https://github.com/nikoheikkila/speed-tdd).